 in the northern half of Takayama’s old town,

 one of the main highlights.
 On this departure,

 Day 6 will be a trip to Takayama for the festival,

 Set in central Kanazawa next to the JR train station and the Ishikawa concert hall, the Crowne Plaza ANA Kanazawa is an ideal base to explore the city.
 Among the dining options is the Unkai restaurant, which serves wagyu steaks, is set on tatami mats and looks out over the manicured garden.
 From the 19th floor Kaga Teppanyaki restaurant there are views out to the Sea of Japan.

 Features: 249 rooms, 4 restaurants, cafe, lounge bar, beer terrace.

 Room amenities: Minibar, television, wired internet access, tea and coffee facilities, air...

 The hotel is well located, near the railway station and within walking distance of many of the key sights in the city.
 The rooms are comfortably furnished, some with excellent views of the city.
 The hotel has a swimming pool and fitness centre as well as a wide variety of dining and entertainment...

-The Kyoto Royal Hotel & Spa is superbly located in Kyoto city centre, 15 minutes drive from Kyoto's railway station and within walking distance of the Geisha district of Gion and many bars and restaurants.
-Rooms are comfortable and contemporary in design.
-There are also 6 restaurants and bars, a shopping arcade and a...
+The Kyoto Royal Hotel & Spa is superbly located in Kyoto city centre, 15 minutes' drive from Kyoto's railway station and within walking distance of the Geisha district of Gion and the Shiyakushomae subway station.
+Rooms have a contemporary style with a floorspace of between 18 to 22 sq metres.

 The stylish and contemporary Osaka Marriott Miyako Hotel is located on the upper floors of Japan's tallest high-rise building.
 The 360 well-appointed rooms and suites offer unrivalled views of Osaka Bay, the Ikoma mountains or the city itself.
 Dining options include Restaurant ZK on the top floor of the hotel, and the COOKA...